- Recreation Services

 Check the schedule on the web (Schedules/Standings) or on the bulletin board outside the Campus Recreation Office (WC 215) for your team's game times and locations.

 2) As a FREE AGENT (individual):

 Free agents may sign up at the Welcome Desk during the registration dates/times and pay the Individuals fee (described below).
-The sport convenor will contact you when you are added to a team.
+After registering with the Welcome Desk please make an account with IM Leagues and request to join the individuals team.